Domi-nik15/MAIO_Assignment2/README.md

 ## 3.4 Supplementary Measures

-To strengthen protection, the following **technical, organizational, and contractual safeguards** are applied:
+To strengthen protection, the following **technical, organizational, and contractual safeguards** are applied (Art.
+32):

 ### Technical Measures
 - **Encryption at rest and in transit**